thkitapci/Inference_of_TF_regulatory_networks/README.md

  Patser is run using the "-li" option which sets the p-value cut-off based on the sample size adjusted information content.

+  A: look at the distribution of the scores given by patser then determine the cutoffs of 10% and 5 % tail of score distribution.

                                     10_5_tail_score_distribution.r

-    A: look at the distribution of the scores given by patser then determine the cutoffs of 10% and 5 % tail of score distribution.
+                                input file : TF_results_patser_scores.txt

     B: keep the genes in 10% and 5 % tail of score distribution for downstream analysis.

+                             filteration_genes_5%_10%.pl

+                          input file :  TF_results_patser_scores.txt

+                          output file : TF_results_patser_scores_5_10.txt

 # analysis after patser